 Before 2000, the historical trail was outdated, the archives were in an indescribable state of disarray, no thorough scientific study had been conducted on the history of the Nazi camp, the number of visitors fluctuated around 55,000 per year and the reputation of the Memorial had to be restored among both the general public and the academic world.
 In light of this situation, the Board of Governors decided in 1998 to undertake a thorough renovation of the Memorial and Professor Emeritus Roger Coekelbergs was appointed Chairman of the Board and officially charged with the renovation.

-The route that visitors were invited to take required a completely new approach and layout in order to bring the fort’s history back to life under occupation: a visitor-centred approach was needed so that the walls would no longer be the sole witness to the past.
+The route that visitors were invited to take required a completely new approach and layout in order to bring the history of the fortress during the occupation back to life: a visitor-centred approach was needed so that the walls would no longer be the sole witness to the past.

 All available spaces had to be included in the route and explained to visitors in a chronological logic.
 New pedagogical and museological tools would be used, while respecting the serene atmosphere of the site.

 In early spring 2002, work began on renovating the shell of the building: installing a waterproof coating on the roofs, bringing the building up to the required standards and reinforcing the electrical system.
 The reception building required a totally new approach and had to be thoroughly renovated.

 A new route